qbeyond/terraform-azapi-entra-domain-services/README.md

 ----

-Module to deploy entra domain services (former Azure Active Directory Domain Services) and needed resources
+Module to deploy entra domain services (former Azure Active Directory Domain Services).
+This module will create an entra domain services, a service principal 'Domain Services', a group AADC Administratos in Entra ID and an administrative account in that group.

 <!-- BEGIN_TF_DOCS -->
 ## Usage